“Why should I believe the Bible?”

-Here are a few ways to meet the challenges to reading the Bible:
+Here are a few ways to meet the challenges of reading the Bible:

 - Let go of the idea that you need to read the Bible through as you would a novel.
 Instead, read the Bible as you would read an anthology of diverse writings.

-- The Bible requires a “bifocal” approach: First, enter the world of the Bible, and then look through that would to you own.
+- The Bible requires a “bifocal” approach: First, enter the world of the Bible, and then look through that world to your own.